JuanMorales-326/wedding-invitation-demo/README.md

 ## 🚀 Live Demo & Interactive Features

-This project uses URL Query Parameters (`?pases=` and `&familia=`) to dynamically generate the RSVP form, personalizing the experience for each guest.
+This project uses URL Query Parameters (`?pases=` and `&family=`) to dynamically generate the RSVP form, personalizing the experience for each guest.

 If a user accesses the root URL without parameters, the system blocks the form to prevent unauthorized RSVPs.
 To test the functionality, please use the pre-configured demo links below: